Social Psychiatry and Psychiatric Epidemiology

 Social Psychiatry and Psychiatric Epidemiology is a monthly peer-reviewed medical journal covering the epidemiology of psychiatric disorders.
 It was established in 1966 under the name Social Psychiatry, obtaining its current name in 1988.
+It is published by Springer-Nature.

+In 2026, Ulrich Reininghaus (Central Institute of Mental Health; ZI Mannheim) became the sole editor-in-chief, prior to a period (2014-2026) as Joint-EiC with Craig Morgan (King's College London).
+The current Deputy Editor-in-Chief is James B. Kirkbride (UCL).

-It is published by Springer Science+Business Media.
-The editor-in-chief is Craig Morgan (King's College London).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.519.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 3.5.